-We have audited the financial statements of OIC Run-Off Limited (in Scheme of Arrangement) for the year ended 31 December 2015 which comprise the Consolidated Profit and loss account: Technical account - general business, the Consolidated Profit and Loss Account: Non-technical account, the Consolidated and parent Company Balance Sheets, the statement of changes in equity the Consolidated Cash Flow Statement, and the related Notes 1 to 23.
+We have audited the financial statements of OIC Run-Off Limited (in Scheme of Arrangement) for the year ended 31 December 2016 which comprise the Consolidated Profit and loss account: Technical account - general business, the Consolidated Profit and Loss Account: Non-technical account, the Consolidated and parent Company Balance Sheets, the Consolidated and parent statement of changes in equity, the Consolidated Cash Flow Statement, and the related Notes 1 to 22.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland".

-This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.